opzkp/tea-horse/README.md

 - Inner-Product Argument (IPA), thus the (EC)DLP hardness assumption only, and the secp256k1 curve only.
 - Aggregated Proving to effectively reduce the symptotical Verifier complexity to sub-linear.
 - Single circuit for a recursive verifier, to address the linear verification key issue.
+The recursive verifier verifies zkStark proofs.

 The name Tea/Horse comes from an ancient confidential transaction style, in which people traded tea for horse or vice versa, (perhaps sometimes) keeping the price/bidding information within sleeves, exchanged during hand-shaking.
 Below picture was taken in Songpan where the author attended a trail running event early July.
 He came up with the idea of aggregated proving on his flight going there.